unity8-team/miral/tasks_for_the_interested_reader.md

  - Titlebars.
 GTK+ apps provide their own titlebars, better integration is needed.

- - Keyboard layouts.
-It should be possible to configure and use non-US keyboard layouts.

  - Better integration of startup animation.
 A short animation is played on startup.
 Ideally this should remain visible until a client is launched, fade out over the top of the client and resume when the last client exits.